aecanales/alarm-lamp/README.md

 Once uploaded, the LCD defaults to a screen that shows the current time and set alarm time.
 By pressing ``select`` on the keypad, you will switch to the alarm setting screen, from where you can set the alarm time using the directional buttons.
 Press ``select`` again to save the alarm time and return to the inital screen.

+After the alarm time is reached, the lamp will turn on and stay on!
+To turn it off, you'll have to hit the reset button on the Arduino.

 ## Files

 ``main.ino`` contains the majority of the logic. ``characters.ino`` contains the definitions for the custom characters used on the LCD screen, and ``designs.pdn`` is a Paint.NET file where I designed the characters before writing them as byte arrays.

+## Roadmap

+*(AKA stuff I'd love to do, but no idea if I'll actually do)*

-In the future, I'd love to break the alarm logic into its own class/file, but at least for now it works!
+* It'd be great to break the alarm logic into its own class/file to reduce the clutter in ``main.ino``
+* The input code is pretty much a hack (it avoids detecting multiple presses via a delay between each reading) so I'd love to implement a library to read input properly or maybe write my own
+* It'd be interesting to switch the lamp for an RGB LED that turns on gradually (emulating a sun rise or something like that)